Frequently Asked Questions

 Q: What materials can be recycled at Southern Miss?

-A: Almost anything.
-The only items not recyclable at Southern Miss are Styrofoam, food, and glass.
+A: Paper, plastic, cardboard, aluminum, and tin.
+The only items not recyclable at Southern Miss are styrofoam, food, and glass.

 Q: Can I recycle toner cartridges?